 The main dashboard shows you what’s new and the content sources through which you can search.
-New files will appear under Recent Activity.
+Recently updated content or files will appear under Recent Activity.

-Search for things using the above method.
-Once you have searched, you can manually supplement your queries by setting the time and relevancy.
+Upon a succesful query, you can manually supplement keyword-based searches by setting the time and relevancy.
 Unless you specify a time frame using natural language, the default is All Time.

 Click the clock to set your own custom time frame:

-Click the button that says Relevance to change between search modes.
-You can sort by Relevance or by Recently Updated:
+Click Relevance to change between search modes.
+You can sort by Relevance or Recently Updated:

-After you search for something, you can toggle facets on and off.
-This means you can add or remove sources from the search, change the type, person, and more:
+After a query has been performed, you can toggle filters on and off.
+This means you can add or remove sources from the search, change the content type, item status, and more:

-Each time you add a facet, your results will reflect your choices.
-Narrow them down as much as you’d like.
-Each facet value can be included in a natural query.
+Each time you add a filter, your results will reflect your choices.
+Use filters to narrow down searches as much as you’d like.
+Note that each filter value can be included in a natural query.

 Adding Private Sourcesedit

-Your administrator has added a number of sources through which you can search.
-But you can also add your own.
-Each person can add their own private sources.
-You might add your own private GitHub source, private Google Drive, or your own private Custom sources.
-When you add private sources, only you will be able to search through them.
+Your administrator has added a number of sources through which you can search at the organization level, but you may also add your own.
+Each individual can add their own Private Sources.
+You might add your own private GitHub source or private Google Drive, for example.
+When you add a private source, its content will only be available to you.
 That way, you can supplement your organization’s information with your own things.

-Click My Account in the top right corner.
+Click My Account in the top right corner, and select Content sources.

 You’ll notice you don’t have any private sources yet – no problem.
-Click the green button that says: Add a private content source.
-From there, you’ll be able to add any content source that your administrator has connected:
+Click Add a private content source: from there, you’ll be able to add any content source that your administrator has configured.